marijnh/Eloquent-JavaScript/17_canvas.md

 ```

 For `textBaseline`, the value `"middle"` is probably appropriate when
 using this approach.
-What to use for `textAlign` depends on the side
+What to use for `textAlign` depends on which side
 of the circle we are on.
 On the left, it should be `"right"`, and on
-the right, it should be `"left"` so that the text is positioned away
+the right, it should be `"left"`, so that the text is positioned away
 from the pie.

 {{index "Math.cos function"}}